 Of course, small changes may happen (sponsors drop out, teams decide they need to save a bit more weight by having less paint on the car, etc), but I doubt we'll see anything as dramatic as last years changeup with Haas dropping their relationship with Uralkali.

 And, here's a nice infographic detailing driver lineup changes for 2023:

 Other Useful Links:

-Drive to Survive, Netflix's excellent documentary series about the sport, an great way to introduced yourself to the sport.
-You'll learn all about the sport in general, meet the current drivers, and get an abridged recap of the 2018 through 2021 seasons of the sport.
+Drive to Survive, Netflix's excellent documentary series about the sport, an great way to introduce yourself to the sport.
+You'll learn all about the sport in general, meet the current drivers, and get an abridged recap of the 2018 through 2022 seasons of the sport.

 Fantasy Formula 1

 F1 Reddits: Formula 1 , Formula 1.5 , Formula 1 Posters, Inspector Seb